Guo-baiyi/granular-material-classification/README.md

 ##### Disadvantages
 - **Complexity**: The segmentation and measurement process is more complex and computationally intensive compared to direct regression.
 - **Processing Time**: Segmenting each grain and measuring its size takes more time, especially for high-resolution images with many grains.

 ### 2. **Regression-based Approach**:
-    - Pre-process Image
+1. Pre-process Image
-    - Extract Features
+2. Extract Features
-    - Apply Regression Model
+3. Train and Apply Regression Model
-    - Predict Particle Size
+4. Predict Particle Size
-    - Post-process and Output Results
+5. Post-process and Output Results

 ##### Methodology
 - **Model Architecture**: A modified ResNet50 convolutional neural network (CNN) was employed.
 The fully connected layer of the ResNet50 was adjusted to output a single continuous value representing the predicted grain size.
 - **Data Preparation**: The dataset consisted of images of granular materials with known grain sizes.
 These images were preprocessed to ensure consistency in size and normalized using specific mean and standard deviation values ([0.4312, 0.4072, 0.3674], [0.1762, 0.1749, 0.1686]).